State laws differ on the rights of birth father's in an adoption.

 Be Honest With Your Adoption Attorney About the Father

-Your responsibility is to be honest with your adoption attorney so he or she can help you make the best decision and protect you from future legal issues with the adoption.
+Your job is to be completely honest with your adoption attorney so she can help you make the best decision and protect you from any legal issues down the road.

-If you fail to be honest with your attorney, this can put the adoption at risk, even after it goes through, so do everything you can to be transparent with the people working for you so that they can create a plan that best serves both your needs and your child’s.
+Failing to be honest with your adoption attorney, can put the adoption at risk, even after the baby is born and living with the adoptive parents you've chosen.
+Be transparent with the people working for you so they can help you make a plan that best serves both you and your child's needs.